-The institution ensures the quality of its educational offerings.
+The institution demonstrates responsibility for the quality of its educational programs.

-- 1. The institution maintains a practice of regular program reviews and acts upon the findings. - 2.
+- 1. The institution maintains a practice of regular program reviews. - 2.
 The institution evaluates all the credit that it transcripts, including what it awards for experiential learning or other forms of prior learning, or relies on the evaluation of responsible third parties. - 3.
-The institution has policies that ensure the quality of the credit it accepts in transfer. - 4.
+The institution has policies that assure the quality of the credit it accepts in transfer. - 4.
 The institution maintains and exercises authority over the prerequisites for courses, rigor of courses, expectations for student learning, access to learning resources, and faculty qualifications for all its programs, including dual credit programs.
-It ensures that its dual credit courses or programs for high school students are equivalent in learning outcomes and levels of achievement to its higher education curriculum. - 5.
+It assures that its dual credit courses or programs for high school students are equivalent in learning outcomes and levels of achievement to its higher education curriculum. - 5.
 The institution maintains specialized accreditation for its programs as appropriate to its educational purposes. - 6.
 The institution evaluates the success of its graduates.
-The institution ensures that the credentials it represents as preparation for advanced study or employment accomplish these purposes.
-For all programs, the institution looks to indicators it deems appropriate to its mission.
+The institution assures that the degree or certificate programs it represents as preparation for advanced study or employment accomplish these purposes.
+For all programs, the institution looks to indicators it deems appropriate to its mission, such as employment rates, admission rates to advanced degree programs, and participation rates in fellowships, internships, and special programs (e.g., Peace Corps and Americorps).

 The SMCC Program Review model reflects a commitment to continuous improvement, aligns with the college mission and supports the strategic goals of the organization.
 The current program review model has been in place since the 2016-2017 academic year and is inclusive of instructional/non-instructional programs and services.
-However, the current model is an adapted version of the MCCCD Program Review which included all programs and services throughout the district in 2013-2014.
-To date, all programs and services at SMCC have completed three program review cycles since the college implemented the most recent program review process, to include instructional and non-instructional areas of the college.
+However, the current model is an adapted version of the MCCCD Program Review (Maricopa Priorities) which included all programs and services throughout the district in 2013-2014.
+Currently, all programs and services at SMCC have completed two program review cycles since the last accreditation.

 The revised program review process clearly identifies a cycle of evaluation for all college programs and services.
-Participation in a program review/self-assessment every three years allows an examination of instructional programs as well as our non-instructional programs and services to include areas like program demand, workforce opportunities, equity, quality of outcomes, stewardship of public resources, organizational analysis, and opportunity analysis.
+Participation in a program review/self-assessment every three years allows an examination of instructional programs as well as our non-instructional programs and services in areas such as program demand, links to college, mission, history, internal & external demands, quality of inputs and processes, quality of outcomes, stewardship of public resources, organizational analysis, and opportunity analysis.

 The areas participating in program review for a designated cycle identify program review authors for each program or service.
 Authors use program review templates, program review rubrics, SMCC data and or other benchmark information to complete a review of their instructional, non-instructional programs and/or services.
 Authors collaborate with their respective division chair, departmental manager, dean, associate vice presidents and/or vice presidents for feedback.
-Revised program reviews are reviewed by the Vice President of Academic Affairs, the Vice President of Student
+Revised program reviews are reviewed by the Vice President of Learning, the Vice President of Student Development, or the Vice President of Organizational Effectiveness and Technology before submitting the program reviews to their identified Program Review Board for evaluation and recommendations.